break-through-cancer/dataref/src/content/relnotes.md

 the [MorphLink](https://doi.org/10.1038/s41467-025-61142-0) framework for co-analyzing cellular morphology and molecular dynamics in spatial omics;
 and a preprint describing the [ProteomeGenerator3](https://doi.org/10.1101/2025.08.23.671943) tool for integrated analysis of long-read transcriptomics and multi-dimensional proteomics.

-**Data shared to DASH has swelled to 58 TB, effectively doubling in 9 months** and spanning more than 1100 subjects and 12K samples, including external sources.
-This expansion reflects increased harmonization across eight disease TeamLabs and several clinical trials, supporting a growing number of publications and enhancing BTC’s capacity for multi-modal discovery.
+**Data shared to DASH has swelled to 58 TB, effectively doubling in 9 months** and now spanning more than 1100 subjects and 12K samples.
+Reflecting contributions from all active disease TeamLabs and several clinical studies, these data support numerous publications and continue to enhance BTC’s capacity for multi-modal discovery.

 **Finally, the DASH platform has also advanced significantly,** with a [faster and more unified portal interface](https://dash.breakthroughcancer.org)
 ![new-DASH-landing-page](img/DASH2.png)